tnthreat33/library-management/README.md

 # Coding Assignment
-This is a simple Library Management System built with Ruby on Rails.
+This is a simple Library API built with Ruby on Rails.
 It allows librarians to manage books, users to check out and return books, and provides information on overdue books.

 ## BooksController
     -Librarian creates new book